Jall3n/UFO-Sighting-Module-12/README.md

 ## Summary

 - One drawback of this webpage: Dependent on how you format what you enter into the filter.
 So have to make sure spelling is correct.
+Why included the placeholder.

 - Two additional recommendations for further development: